inaimathi/gtypist-single-space/README.md

 # gtypist single space

-This is a copy of the default [GNU Typist](http://www.gnu.org/software/gtypist/) lessons with all the "two spaces at the end of each sentence" garbage thrown out.
+This is a copy of the default [GNU Typist](http://www.gnu.org/software/gtypist/) lessons with all the "two spaces at the end of each sentence" and "use l instead of 1" garbage thrown out.
 An effort has been made to update documentation along with the lesson, as well as to port other languages.
 Note that I can't read Cyrillic, Spanish or German, so I probably missed things (patches welcome).

 ### Usage

-Just copy these files to your gtypist directory, overwriting the old ones.
+Just copy these files to your gtypist directory (if you're using Debian and installed the `gtypist` package through `apt-get`, your `.typ`s should be in `/usr/share/gtypist/`), overwriting the old ones.
 Trust me, it's better this way.

 ### Contents Notes